kennytm/rfcs/text/0000-dyn-type.md

 1. Reducing the matrix to a slice
 2. Boxing the slice
-3. Extracts the raw pointers, and replace the slice metadata by the matrix’s.
+3. Extracting the raw pointers, and replacing the slice metadata by the matrix’s.
 4. Transmute the raw pointers back into a box.

 ```rust ,ignore